12 Forgotten Albums on Major Labels by Northwest Artists

 Uncle Anesthesia (1991)

 Compared to the other albums on this list, this album sold pretty well.
-The Trees' second album, Sweet Oblivion, with its hit single, "Nearly Lost You," was the album that got the band on the map.
-By the late 90s however, interest in the Trees had dried up to the point the band no longer wanted to continue.
+The Trees' second major-label effort, Sweet Oblivion, with its hit single, "Nearly Lost You," was the album that got the band on the map.
+By the late '90s however, interest in the Trees had dried up to the point the band no longer wanted to continue.

 TAD's bad luck throughout their career has been well-documented.
 For this album, the band released a promotional poster featuring Bill Clinton holding a joint with the headline, "It's Heavy Shit!"
-The poster was quickly pulled, and it was part of the reason the band was dropped, right before it was about to tour with Soundgarden.
+The poster was quickly pulled, and it was part of the reason the band was dropped, right before they embarked on a tour with Soundgarden.